bonsai-rx/docs/articles/reactive-thenby.md

 ### Examples

-Use `ThenBy` to perform a ascending sort on ordered collections according to the specified key.
+Use `ThenBy` to perform an ascending sort on ordered collections according to the specified key.

 :::workflow
 ![ThenBy Example](../workflows/reactive-thenby-example.bonsai)